timfulker/musobuddy/replit.md

 # MusoBuddy

 ## Overview
-MusoBuddy is a platform designed to streamline administrative tasks for musicians, such as bookings, contracts, and invoices.
-Its primary goal is to reduce the administrative burden on musicians, enabling them to concentrate on their creative work.
-The project aims to become a user-friendly, scalable, and globally leading solution for music career management, offering an integrated suite of tools including AI-powered email parsing and response generation, simplifying business administration, and empowering artists.
-The overarching vision is for MusoBuddy to be the premier global platform for musicians, enhancing their professional lives and market potential.
+MusoBuddy is a platform designed to reduce the administrative burden on musicians by streamlining tasks such as bookings, contracts, and invoices.
+Its core purpose is to enable musicians to focus on their creative work.
+The project aims to become a user-friendly, scalable, and globally leading solution for music career management, offering an integrated suite of tools including AI-powered email parsing and response generation.
+The vision is for MusoBuddy to be the premier global platform for musicians, enhancing their professional lives and market potential.

 ## User Preferences
 Preferred communication style: Simple, everyday language.